The Flying Cat Academy

 I remember the day my seven year old son proudly showed me his school project on flying cats.
 (When he was in grade 2 he was obsessed with flying cats.)
 He thought that his project was fabulous and he was excited about sharing it with the class.
 That day, he came home from school in tears because some kids said that his project was no good and told him that he was stupid because he couldn't spell.
 That was the moment when my son's confidence in himself and his excitement about learning began to deteriorate.
 It was also the moment when I realized that the advice I was getting from my son's school (they told me to "wait and see") wasn't good enough.
 My son's struggle with literacy was causing him pain and it was preventing him from accessing his learning.
 The situation needed to change.

 I approached my son's teacher first.
 He told me that my son's struggles with literacy were serious.
 The principal said that she could not provide my son with a proven reading remediation program or even guarantee that he would get any extra support.
 This was unacceptable: inclusion should not look like neglect.
 I made the decision to move my son into distance learning and I got trained in reading remediation instruction from the Dyslexia Training Institute, which runs out of the University of San Diego.
 This training was intensive; it gave me a deep understanding of how the brain learns to read, how English works, and how to teach using the Orton Gillingham method.
 I taught my son using an effective reading remediation program and the result was that he overcame his struggles with literacy.
-He now reads and writes at grade level.
+He now reads at grade level.

 News of my success with my son spread quickly through my small town.
 My phone started ringing off the hook.
 On the other end of those calls were desperate parents of struggling readers who were being denied the right to read through ineffective elements present in the school system.
 How could I turn them away when I know that dyslexic children are in a race against time?
 Early interventions have a much higher chance of success.